Code change requests should include:

 Suggestions for changes to the National Model Codes are welcome from anyone at any time.
 Individuals and organizations interested in submitting a code change request should consider the following points:

-Focus on generic/widespread issues: Code change requests should address generic and/or widespread issues.
-The Codes do not reference acceptable proprietary building products.
+Focus on generic/widespread issues: The Codes do not reference proprietary building products.
 Rather, they establish the criteria that building materials, products and assemblies must meet.
-Innovative products that are not yet covered by referenced standards or mentioned in the Codes are not necessarily excluded from use; they can be accepted by local authorities based on the compliance provisions in the Codes regarding alternative solutions (equivalents).
+Innovative proprietary products that are not yet covered by referenced standards or that do not fall within the parameters specified in the Codes are not necessarily excluded from use; they can be accepted by local authorities based on the compliance provisions in the Codes regarding alternative solutions (equivalents).
 Similarly, unique situations are best addressed by local authorities.

 Supporting documentation: Code change requests should be accompanied by enough documentation to make the case that a change is needed, and that the requested change is the optimal change.
 This documentation can include information such as research and testing results, statistics, and case studies.